taesung-ha/portfolio/README.md

 ![CE_RQvsFFT.png](/assets/img/CE_RQvsFFT.png)

+## HONORS & AWARDS
+- Academic Senior Scholarship: Recognized as the top student (1/47) in the ‘Probability and Statistics’ course for exceptional academic performance, earning a tuition reduction.
+(Feb.
+2018)
+- Commendation for Contribution to Police Administration (Oct 2019)
+- Completion of Half Marathon hosted by Money Today in 1:52:52 (Mar 2024)

 ## MILITARY EXPERIENCE
 **National Service Conscript, The Ilsan Seobu Police Station (_Feb.
 2019 – Nov.
 2020_)**
 - Conducted crime prevention patrols and maintained public safety through traffic flow management and safeguarding individuals and property in high-risk areas
 - Coordinated communication and on-site control to ensure order during peak congestion and emergency response situations

-## HONORS & AWARDS
-- Academic Senior Scholarship: Recognized as the top student (1/47) in the ‘Probability and Statistics’ course for exceptional academic performance, earning a tuition reduction.
-(Feb.
-2018)
-- Commendation for Contribution to Police Administration (Oct 2019)
-- Completion of Half Marathon hosted by Money Today in 1:52:52 (Mar 2024)
+## VOLUNTEER EXPERIENCE
+** Choir Leader and Volunteer, Local Cathedral (Jan.
+2017 – Jan.
+2019)
+- Led and directed the church choir, organizing weekly rehearsals and performances to strengthen community ties.
+- Enhanced team coordination and musical quality through effective leadership and collaboration.

+** Education Volunteer, Holt School (May.
+2013 – Feb.
+2014)
+- Supported the education and personal development of marginalized and disabled students by providing one-on-one, assistance and fostering an inclusive, supportive learning environment.

 ## Certifications
 - Korean Computer Specialist in Office Automation – Proficient in advanced Excel and Access functions